GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 parameter set, the explicit value takes precedence.
 All symbols, including the `Axes` arguments can be imported from :code:`gt4py.gtscript`.
 If any of the parameters :code:`LayoutMap`, :code:`Alignment`, :code:`DefaultParameters` is specified, the backend has no influence on these parameters for that field.
-If however none of those are specified, the behavior is the same if only :code:`DType`, optionally :code:`Axes` and the :code:`DefaultParameters` of the backend are specified.
+If however none of those are specified, the behavior is the same if only the dtype, optionally the axes and the :code:`DefaultParameters` of the backend are specified.

 .. note::